List of Billboard Best-Selling Popular Record Albums number ones of 1946

 The Billboard magazine publishes a weekly chart that ranks the bestselling albums in the United States.
 In 1946, twelve albums by eleven artists topped the chart.
-At the time, the chart was titled Best-Selling Popular Record Albums, and it collected sales data from United States-based record dealers, numbering at least 200 in January and increasing to over 4,000 by the end of the year.
-In 1946, all photograph records were 78 rpm records that held one recording per side.
+At the time, the chart was titled Best-Selling Popular Record Albums, and it collected sales data from United States–based record dealers, numbering at least 200 in January and increasing to over 4,000 by the end of the year.
+In 1946, all phonograph records were 78 rpm records that held one recording per side.
 An album consisted of multiple records, each in a separate sleeve, the sleeves bound together along one edge within two stiff pasteboard covers, much like a traditional photograph album.